 We’ve updated some of the scripts used to execute server level tasks.

-- Backups: The script has new options for pruning local backups without running the backup process.
+- Prune local backups without running the backup process.

-- Backups: The script has new options that help with cleaning up a server.
+- Clean up backups on a server.
 It can now identify local backup files that have no corresponding sites on the server and to optionally delete those backups.

-- Backups: The script has a new option to delete all local backups for a single site or for all sites.
+- Delete all local backups for a single site or for all sites.

 New Security Rules